mug1wara26/Yet-Another-Blog/blogs/003-kotlc.md

 We also make use of the issues tracker on GitHub to track bugs and features, and have them assigned to one of us.

+Lastly, we have implemented a GitHub Actions workflow that automatically builds our game and publishes it to itch.io.
+To activate the actions, we just have to create a new tag with a label using semantic versioning:
+`git tag -a v<MAJOR>.<MINOR>.<PATCH>`.
+The workflow detects a new tag and builds the project from the master branch.

-For milestone 3, we plan to implement unit tests and E2E testing.
-We also plan to use GitHub Actions for CI/CD, allowing us to lint and test every PR before allowing merge, as well as automatically build the binaries and web version of our game, and publish it itch.io.
+For milestone 3, we plan to implement unit tests and E2E testing, allowing us to lint and test every PR before allowing merge using GitHub Actions.

 ## Planned features